Nouse: Supplements

-Events
+Nouse Events

 In 2012 the paper began Nouse Events, a new events series.
 Speakers included George Galloway and Jeremy Paxman.
-In 2013, this became the York Union, which has attracted speakers including Baroness Scotland, Jon Snow, Alastair Campbell, Peter Tatchell and Mark Lawson.
+In 2013, this became the York Union, which has attracted speakers including Baroness Scotland, Jon Snow, Alastair Campbell, Peter Tatchell, and Mark Lawson.
 University of York alumnus Peter Hitchens is a regular guest.
 Editor from October 2018 to June 2019, Joseph Silke, concurrently held the role of York Union President from January 2018 to April 2019.

 Awards

 Nouse has had continued success in a number of awards, most notably in the Guardian Student Media Awards.